ascii-63/ascii-63/README.md

 # Quoc Duy Nguyen
 ## About Me:
-- Bachelor of Electronics and Telecommunication, Hanoi University of Science and Technology, Vietnam.
+- :school: Bachelor of Electronics and Telecommunication, Hanoi University of Science and Technology, Vietnam.
-- Contact: contact.nqduy@gmail.com
+- :email: Contact: contact.nqduy@gmail.com
 ## Interests:
 - Internet of Things (IoT) and Artificial Intelligence of Things (AIoT)
 - Embedded Systems